China Sentences Falun Gong Members

 Song Yuesheng, who also was convicted of illegal organizing and attempting to escape custody, was sentenced to 12 years in prison, she said.
 Jiang Shilong was sentenced to seven years, Chen Yuan to three years and Liang Yulin to two years.

 The trial lasted seven hours, court officials said.
 It came two weeks after China’s national legislature approved harsher punishments of cult members.
 The prosecutor’s agency then issued a directive to speed up indictments of some key Falun Gong members.

 The defendants were accused of organizing a gathering of 183 Falun Gong members on Aug.
 8 in Hainan, two weeks after the government banned the sect and started a propaganda campaign against it.

 The government alleges Falun Gong members held several hundred illegal gatherings.
 Police also have recently detained hundreds of Falun Gong believers who tried to appeal to government officials in Beijing.

 Falun Gong is an exercise and meditation movement that was popular throughout China.
 Founded by Li Hongzhi, who now lives in New York, it combines slow-motion exercises and ideas from Buddhism, Taoism and Li’s own theories.
 An official estimate before the crackdown put membership at 70 million _ more than the 61 million-member Communist Party.

 Falun Gong practitioners included police, government and military officials and Communist Party members, as well as others attracted by promises of health and spiritual guidance.

 The Communist Party was alarmed by Falun Gong’s organizational ability in April when 10,000 adherents suddenly appeared in a daylong silent protest around the party’s headquarters in Beijing.

-The government, which recently started calling Falun Gong an ``evil cult,″ claims it threatens social stability and the Communist Party’s hold on power.
+The government claims Falun Gong is a cult that threatens social stability and the Communist Party’s hold on power.